Flurry of Yuletide activities coming to Sidney - Victoria News

 The Sidney Business Improvement Area Society (Sidney BIA) is collaborating with its members to bring Yuletide joy to visitors and locals alike with lights, trees, carriage tours, carols and opportunities to meet Santa Claus himself.
 The theme for this year’s festivities is ‘A Seaside Christmas.’

-“Year-round Sidney is beautiful,” says Sidney BIA executive director Morgan Shaw in a news release.
+“Year-round Sidney is beautiful,” said Morgan Shaw, Sidney BIA executive director, in a statement.
 “But the holidays seem to highlight Sidney as a truly unique and inviting place to enjoy.”

-Enjoy a breakfast with old St Nick’ at the Peninsula Celebration Society’s annual Breakfast with Santa event.
-Breakfast is served by the Sidney Lion’s club for $7 per adult and $5 for children under 12-years-old.
+Enjoy breakfast with old St Nick at the Peninsula Celebration Society’s annual breakfast with Santa event.
+Breakfast is served by the Sidney Lion’s club for $7 per adult and $5 for children under 12.
 Breakfast with Santa is on Nov.
 30 from 8:30 to 10:30 a.m.

-Kick off December with the Sidney Sparkles Christmas Parade and Sail on Dec.
+Kick-off December with the Sidney Sparkles Christmas Parade and Sail on Dec.
 1 from 5 to 6 p.m.
-The route starts along Resthaven Drive and turn onto Beacon Avenue before heading right on Second Street and ending at Ocean Avenue.
+The route starts along Resthaven Drive and turns onto Beacon Avenue before heading right on Second Street and ending at Ocean Avenue.
 But the festivities don’t end with the parade – once it concludes, head to the Sidney waterfront near Beacon Park to catch the Lighted Boat Parade.
 For more information visit peninsulacelebrations.ca.

 From Nov.
 26 to Jan.
 5 visitors can tour the lights and decor on the Mary Winspear Centre’s Christmas trees and vote for their favourite tree.
 Bring a new unwrapped tour or food item to donate to the Peninsula Santa’s Helpers toy drive or Sidney Lions Food Bank.
 Visit marywinspear.ca for more information.